JENNIFERL4209/07-sinatra-structure-lab/README.md

 This directory holds an `environment.rb` file.
 We'll be using this file to connect up all the files in our application to the appropriate gems and to each other.

-This `environment.rb` file loads Bundler and thus all the gems in our Gemfile, as well as the `app` directory`.
+This `environment.rb` file loads Bundler and thus all the gems in our Gemfile, as well as the `app` directory.

 ### `public` directory

 The `public` directory holds our front-end assets.
 In the example above, it holds a `css` directory with a stylesheet.
 Javascript directories and any other front-end assets (like image files) should also be stored in `public`.

+But notice how `index.erb` links to `css/style.css` (you don't need to include `public/` in the file path).

 ### `spec` directory